Skip to content

 180

-Hebrew יקם was taken for the root נקם to avenge, take vengeance (#5358) as a “causative-passive Hophal form".
+Hebrew יקם was interpreted for the root נקם to avenge, take vengeance (#5358) as a “causative-passive Hophal form".
 Quite a bit of crafty work has been done on what is otherwise a simple Qal verb to stand (#6965) in the third person masculine incomplete: he is standing up.
-In fact, the same verb was just used in in verse 8: "and Cain stood up [יקם] in the field"
+In fact, the same verb construct was just used in verse 8: "and Cain stood up [יקם] in the field"